korn1k/classes_project/README.md

 # classes_project_2020
-First working project with JavaScript classes; it does not include the mobile version
+[SCHOOL] Classes Project is a web application for generating and viewing class data.
+You can input a new device into three different classes where eventually we retrieve it from.

+TECHNOLOGIES: JavaScript, HTML, CSS

-URL to view live example: https://korn1k.github.io/classes_project_2020/index.html
+URL to view live example: https://korn1k.github.io/classes_project_2020/index.html (WEAK MOBILE VIEW)

 INSTALLATION ON YOUR LOCAL PC: